 He takes a cold short shower (30-60 seconds) and then he does some breathing exercises.

-He follows this “morning prime routine”, by feeling grateful for everything in his life (“ I let gratitude fill my soul”), then he “focus on feeling the presence of God” and he dedicates his last 3 minutes to focus on the things he’s going to make happen.
+He follows this “morning prime”, by a more proper type of meditation.
+By feeling grateful for everything in his life (“let gratitude fill my soul”), then he “focus on feeling the presence of God” and he dedicates his last 3 minutes to focus on the things he’s going to make happen.

 Favourite Quotes from Tony Robbins:

 “Mastery doesn’t come from an infographic.
 What you know doesn’t mean shit.
 What do you do consistently?

 “The quality of your life is the quality of your questions.”

 “The reasons you’re suffering is you’re focused on yourself.”

 Tim Ferriss on his first interview with Arnold, used a Zoom H6 recorder for primary audio, but he also had a backup recorder for their first interview.